markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 beebasm -i create-disc.asm -do elite-a-from-source-disc.ssd -opt 3
 ```

 This creates a disc image called `elite-a-from-source-disc.ssd` in the current folder, which can be loaded into an emulator, or a BBC Micro using a Gotek.
-(Ignore the error about the source file containing no SAVE command - it doesn't have to, as we're creating a disc image, not a binary.)
+(Ignore the warning about the source file containing no SAVE command - it doesn't have to, as we're creating a disc image, not a binary.)

 For reference, the above command does the following: